Torches

 I have never used this type of torch.

-Otto Frei sells a Mouth Blow Pipe that is used with propane.
+Otto Frei sells a Mouth Blow Pipe for propane use.
 According to Otto Frei, this German torch produces less oxidation.

 Here’s some information at Ganoksin by Collette: Handmade Blow Pipe Torch.